 where Θ*=ΘL+BΘK.
-Consequently, ΘL(i) is independently identifiable parameter if and only if the i-th row of B contains only zeros.
+Consequently, ΘL(i) is an independently identifiable parameter if, and only if, the i-th row of B contains only zeros.

 LS estimation

-If the torques of the actuators corrupted with zero-mean Gaussian noise (nτ) with the same standard deviation, the following measurement model can be defined:
+If the torques of the actuators are corrupted with zero-mean Gaussian noise (nτ) with the same standard deviation, the following measurement model can be defined: